EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

 ## Introduction

 Only in the last few decades, sustainable use of the soil has come sharply into focus.
-The report on Global Biodiversity and Ecosystem Services (IPBES, 2019), and the recent State of Knowledge of Soil Biodiversity (FAO, 2020) clearly state the importance of the soil ecosystem and the central role that soil biodiversity plays on ecosystem services.
+The report on Global Biodiversity and Ecosystem Services [@IPBES2019], and the recent State of Knowledge of Soil Biodiversity [@FAO2020] clearly state the importance of the soil ecosystem and the central role that soil biodiversity plays on ecosystem services.
 However, critical information is lacking on edaphic biodiversity and interaction webs for most soils.

 The view about the edaphic biota has changed in recent years.
-Much of the work on taxonomic descriptions, richness, biodiversity estimation, and microenvironments (Anderson, 1978; Petersen and Luxton, 1982), highlights the fragility and need for the conservation of soils, and soil biodiversity (FAO, 2020; Walker, 1992).
-The focus has gradually shifted towards the study of the functioning of the soil ecosystem, in which the interactions between the biota and the edaphic environment hierarchically affect its structure and functioning of the edaphic ecosystem.
-(Barrios, 2007; Behan-Pelletier and Newton, 1999; Brussaard, 1997; Lavelle et al., 2006).
-The relationships of species richness with ecosystem dynamics allow establishing causal relationships between the characteristics of the organisms present and the processes and services of the ecosystem (Hooper et al., 2005; Martín-López et al., 2007) in natural as well as in managed environments (Wall et al., 2012).
+Much of the work on taxonomic descriptions, richness, biodiversity estimation, and microenvironments [@Anderson1978; @Petersen1982], highlights the fragility and need for the conservation of soils, and soil biodiversity [@FAO2020; @Walker1992].
+The focus has gradually shifted towards the study of the functioning of the soil ecosystem, in which the interactions between the biota and the edaphic environment hierarchically affect its structure and functioning of the edaphic ecosystem [@Barrios2007; @Behan-Pelletier1999; @Brussaard1997; @Lavelle2006].
+The relationships of species richness with ecosystem dynamics allow establishing causal relationships between the characteristics of the organisms present and the processes and services of the ecosystem [@Hooper2005; @Martin-Lopez2007] in natural as well as in managed environments [@Wall2012].

- The soil microarthropods is mainly constituted by microarthropods belonging to the Subclasses Acari and Collembola (following Kranz and Walter, 2009; Hopkin 2007) that inhabit the upper soil horizons (Martinez and Narciso, 2009), where complex communities are developed and maintained.
-These communities are influenced by a high microhabitat heterogeneity and the number of food resources available (Anderson, 1977, 1978; Lavelle and Spain, 1994), which provide a wide and varied set of ecological niches (Nielsen et al., 2010; Wallwork, 1958).
-The microarthropods, through its trophic relationships, contributes to the edaphic functioning through the fragmentation of organic matter, the nutrient cycle dynamics, the transport of microflora propagules, and the regulation of microflora and microfauna populations that affect primary production.
-(Brussaard, 1997; Cragg and Bardgett, 2001;
+The soil microarthropods is mainly constituted by microarthropods belonging to the Subclasses Acari and Collembola (following Kranz and Walter, 2009; Hopkin 2007) that inhabit the upper soil horizons [@Martinez2009], where complex communities are developed and maintained.
+These communities are influenced by a high microhabitat heterogeneity and the number of food resources available [@Anderson1977; @Anderson1978; @Lavelle2001], which provide a wide and varied set of ecological niches [@Nielsen2010; @Wallwork1958].
+The microarthropods, through its trophic relationships, contributes to the edaphic functioning through the fragmentation of organic matter, the nutrient cycle dynamics, the transport of microflora propagules, and the regulation of microflora and microfauna populations that affect primary production [@Brussaard1997; @Cragg2001; @Lavelle1996; @Wall2012; @FAO2020].
- Lavelle, 1996; Wall et al., 2012; FAO, 2020).

  <!-- ESTE PARRAFO SOBRE LA IMPORTANCIA DE LAS REDES ES UN POCO REDUNDANTE quizas moverlo hacia abajo